You’ve got one chance, one opportunity. Make it count with these first date venues.

 The Grounds of Alexandria´s boozy brother, The Potting Shed, is like a fairytale garden, perfect for romance and an ideal first date location.
 Wind your way through the hanging pot plants to the wheelbarrow fire where you can toast marshmallows, sip on a cocktail, and snuggle under blankets.
 Or curl up on the swinging bench chair as you get to know each other.
-The food provides ideal options for either causal sharing or going all out and ordering three full courses.
+The food provides ideal options for either casual sharing or going all out and ordering three full courses.
 Like The Grounds, most of the produce used is fresh and sourced from their extensive garden.
 Let romance blossom under the fairylight filled fantasy garden and create a first date that is truly memorable.
 Make sure to book ahead as The Potting Shed frequently draws a crowd.

 The Potting Shed 41 Burke Rd Alexandria, 9699 2225

-Surry Hill’s Japanese gem Toko Sydney exudes contemporary romanticism with its sleek fit out, warm lighting and intimate dining tables.
+Surry Hill’s Japanese gem Toko Sydney exudes contemporary romance with its sleek fit out, warm lighting and intimate dining tables.
 Start your meal with an Ama Mizu cocktail.
 Made with fresh watermelon, aylesbury duck, shiro shochu and rose buds, it’s bound to get evoke plenty of flirty glances across the table.
-If you’re looking to take the guess work out of what to order, opt for one of Toko’s delicious tasting menus.
+If you’re looking to take the guess work out of ordering, opt for one of Toko’s delicious tasting menus.
 You’ll feast on all the classically Japanese delights, including Tataki, tempura, nigiri and more.
 End your evening on a particularly sweet note, with an oozy dark chocolate and hazelnut fondant and milk ice cream.
 This dessert is almost too good for sharing, so if your date leaves you the last mouthful, you’ll know they’re interested.

-Toko Sydney 490 Crown Street Surry Hills, 9357 6100
+Toko Sydney, 490 Crown Street Surry Hills, 9357 6100

 Continental Bar and Deli

-Having recently received the 2016 Good Food Guide award for “Best Bar”, Continental Bar and Deli is the perfect hot spot to take your date for the first time.
+Having received the 2016 Good Food Guide award for “Best Bar”, Continental Bar and Deli is the perfect hot spot to take your date for the first time.
 By day the deli is your perfect lunch spot, with a selection of cold cuts and fine cheeses available.
 Paired with a nice glass of wine, it’s sure to impress.
 By night the bistro steps it up a notch with its shared-style, Mediterranean influenced menu, available from 6pm.
 They also happen to have a delectable cocktail list to wet your whistle.